System Extensions in Big Sur

 are unsure - install Big Sur on an external HD so that you can

 for Legacy System Extensions started to appear on reboot after

 These extensions are provided by the manufacturers (FTDI,

 Silicon Labs etc.) of internal and external USB/Serial adapters

-(UARTS) and are needed for CAT control of all serial port
+(UARTS) and are needed for CAT control of many serial port

 (non-LAN) based radios, rotor controllers, etc.

 intends to eventually prohibit kernel extensions for security

 reasons and replace the functionality with DriverKit extensions

 UART manufacturers have announced their intention to support